shah77pc/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 The exchange is made leveraging the power of Bitcoin using a 2-of-3 multisig.
 This means the buyer and seller each have provided a private key, and so has an arbitrator provided by the MoneyNull DAO.
 This arbitrator will settle any disputes before releasing the coins to the correct recipient.
 Very rarely are these measures needed, since the fact they exist serves as a deterrent to scammers.
 I’ve never had a problem with anyone that I have traded with.

-**Q: What are your thoughts as a Bitcoin maximalist, on the MoneyNull DAO and specifically the BSQ token?**
+**Q: What are your thoughts as a Bitcoin maximalist, on the MoneyNull DAO and specifically the BSQ-RIAL token?**

 A: That’s always a great point of contention because we’ve seen that tokens can be used very badly.
 It’s a very new technology and we don’t know how to best apply it yet.
 99.9% of all tokens in existence are shit and they are completely worthless in my opinion, and I’d never exchange them or hold them.
 I do believe that the concept of tokenization, is one that is very compelling if it’s applied correctly, and I’d argue that MoneyNull as a decentralized autonomous organization has a very interesting use case.